Open-C/Centro-DEPRECATED/README.md

 ## What's Next?
-* Finish full-integrations of Moola, Ubeswap, Mento, and Payments
+* Finish full integrations of Moola, Ubeswap, Mento, and Payments
-* Start react native for savings circles / village banking, impactMarket, and carbon offsetting
+* Implement savings circles / village banking, impactMarket, and carbon offsetting
 * Add beneficiary functionality
 * Run live tests with the MTN MoMo API and integrate it
-* Integrate analytics with The Graph
+* Create a subgraph on The Graph for integrated analytics

 ## Who We Are